Britain Faces Major Brexit Challenges After Last-minute Deal - UrduPoint

 Britain Faces Major Brexit Challenges After Last-minute Deal

-Britain is set for a new chapter Friday after securing a hard-fought post-Brexit trade deal with the European Union as EU envoys awaited a briefing on an accord reached only after months of tortuous negotiations
+Britain is set for a new chapter Friday after securing a hard-fought post-Brexit trade deal with the European Union as EU envoys gave the accord, reached only after months of tortuous negotiations, a sober welcome

-London, (APP - UrduPoint / Pakistan Point News - 25th Dec, 2020 ) :Britain is set for a new chapter Friday after securing a hard-fought post-Brexit trade deal with the European Union as EU envoys awaited a briefing on an accord reached only after months of tortuous negotiations.
+London, (APP - UrduPoint / Pakistan Point News - 25th Dec, 2020 ) :Britain is set for a new chapter Friday after securing a hard-fought post-Brexit trade deal with the European Union as EU envoys gave the accord, reached only after months of tortuous negotiations, a sober welcome.

+"There was no great joy because a divorce is not really good news," one EU diplomat told AFP.

+Member state envoys to the EU were "sober enough" in their response, the diplomat said, and the text -- all 1,200 pages and in English -- "will now be examined to make sure there are no hidden details which could cause a problem".

+The envoys are expected to meet again on Monday to get the ratification process started, the diplomat added.

-The country will now not tumble off a trade "cliff-edge" come January 1, avoiding a mountain of tariffs and quotas.
+As for Britain, the accord means the country will now not tumble off a trade "cliff-edge" come January 1, avoiding a mountain of harmful tariffs and quotas.

-But major changes are inevitable as Britain definitively quits the EU's single market and free movement with the bloc comes to an end after nearly half a century of integration.
+But major changes are inevitable as London definitively quits the EU single market and free movement with the bloc comes to an end after nearly half a century of integration.

+"We shouldn't underestimate the economic shock Britain will experience," another European diplomat told AFP.

-Britain had been in a standstill transition period still subject to the bloc's rules since formally leaving the EU on January 31.
+Britain has been in a standstill transition period still subject to the bloc's rules since formally leaving the EU on January 31.

 Standing in front of a Downing Street Christmas tree in a video message late Thursday, Prime Minister Boris Johnson vaunted the hundreds of pages of text as "a "good deal for the whole of Europe" and a "present" for Britain.